Universal Exact Compression of Differentially Private Mechanisms: Empirical Results

-Moreover, one can ensure an $O(d)$ running time (see Section~\ref{sec:limitations} for details) by breaking the vector with $d=1000$ dimensions into small chunks of fixed lengths (we use $50$ dimensions for each chunk), and apply the PPR to each chunk.
+Moreover, although directly applying PPR on the $d$-dimensional vectors is impractical for a large $d$, one can ensure an efficient $O(d)$ running time (see Section~\ref{sec:limitations} for details) by breaking the vector with $d=1000$ dimensions into small chunks of fixed lengths (we use $d_{\mathrm{chunk}} = 50$ dimensions for each chunk), and apply the PPR to each chunk.
 We call it the \emph{sliced PPR} in Figure~\ref{fig:experiment_log}.
 Though the sliced PPR has a small penalty on the MSE (as shown in Figure~\ref{fig:experiment_log}), it still outperforms the CSGM ($400$ bits) for the range of $\varepsilon$ in the plot.
-When $\epsilon = 0.05$, the running time of the sliced PPR for one $d=1000$ vector is $1.3348$ seconds on average.\footnote{The running time is calculated by $\frac{1000}{50} \times T_{\mathrm{chunk}}$, where each chunk's running time $T_{\mathrm{chunk}}$ is averaged over $1000$ trials.
-The estimate of the mean of $T_{\mathrm{chunk}}$ is $0.0667$, whereas the standard deviation is $0.2038$.} See Appendix~\ref{sec::run_time} for more experiments on running time of sliced PPR.
+For the sliced PPR for one $d=1000$ vector, when $\epsilon = 0.05$, the running time is $1.3348$ seconds on average.\footnote{The running time is calculated by $\frac{1000}{50} \times T_{\mathrm{chunk}}$, where each chunk's running time $T_{\mathrm{chunk}}$ is averaged over $1000$ trials.
+The estimate of the mean of $T_{\mathrm{chunk}}$ is $0.0667$, whereas the standard deviation is $0.2038$.} For larger $\epsilon$'s, we can choose smaller $d_{\mathrm{chunk}}$'s to have reasonable running time: For $\epsilon=6$ and $d_{\mathrm{chunk}} = 2$ we have an average running time $0.0127$ seconds and with $d_{\mathrm{chunk}} = 4$ we have an average running time $0.6343$ seconds; for $\epsilon=10$ and $d_{\mathrm{chunk}} = 2$ we have an average running time $0.0128$ seconds and with $d_{\mathrm{chunk}} = 4$ we have an average running time $0.7301$ seconds.
+See Appendix~\ref{sec::run_time} for more experiments on the running time of the sliced PPR.